metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 I wonder if this referee crew even flags pass interference.
 Back-to-back plays with some arguable pass interference from Washington.
 Alex Kemp and his crew kept their yellow flags dry on both plays.

+Taylor Heinecke and his ability to improvise really impresses me.
+Arguably Washington's best play on offense in the second half came when Heinecke flipped the ball to his receiver after drawing the attention of a defender by faking a scramble outside the pocket.

 ***

 #### Bears @ Rams